autocrossblog/autocrossblog_astro/src/content/post/2008-03-31-paint-and-assembly-working-on-the-new-motor.md

 ---
-layout: post
+image: ''
-title: Paint and Assembly, working on the new motor
+publishDate: 2008-03-31T03:38:03+00:00
-date: '2008-03-31T03:38:03+00:00'
+title: "Paint and Assembly, working on the new motor"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Discover the progress on restoring a classic L28ET motor with our latest blog.
+We cover oil pan rework, exhaust painting, and more."
-permalink: paint-and-assembly-working-on-the-new-motor
+author: chris
-image:
+url: 'paint-and-assembly-working-on-the-new-motor'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Discover the progress on restoring a classic L28ET motor with our latest blog.
-We cover oil pan rework, exhaust painting, and more.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 ## Last Week's Progress with Dad and Today's Motor Work